sendgrid/docs/content/docs/for-developers/sending-email/personalizations.md

 }
 ```

-## 	Sending the same Email to Multiple Recipients
+## 	Sending the Same Email to Multiple Recipients

 The following shows how to send 1 email to 3 different recipients: recipient1&#064;example&period;com, recipient2&#064;example&period;com, and recipient3&#064;example&period;com.
 These recipients will all be able to see each other on the email.